Toaster-Eats/toaster-eats.github.io/index.md

 ![User Page](images/User_Page.png)

 ### Vendor Page
-The Vendor Page displays the Vendor's profile picture as well as relevant Vendor information (Tentative, content may be changed).
+The Vendor Page has an additional navbar item to edit their store profile.
+It also has instructions geared towards the vendor, on how they can utilize toaster eats to market to students.

 ![Vendor Page](images/VendorPage3.jpg)